soringp/elrond-balance-address-generator/erd1keygen/README.txt

-When in doubt run: keygenerator --help
+When in doubt run: erd1keygen --help
-Version info: keygenrator --version
+Version info: erd1keygen --version

-Running the keygenerator directly, without any params, will search for matching bech32 addresses using the default filter values (check defaults with --help)
+Running the erd1keygen directly, without any params, will search for matching bech32 addresses using the default filter values (check defaults with --help)

 Running with custom filters:

-A. Run with param and list of custom words: keygenerator --bech32-filter "aaa|bbb|ccc"
+A. Run with param and list of custom words: erd1keygen --bech32-filter "aaa|bbb|ccc"

 or

+B. Run the included find_filter_addresses.bat file on Windows, or find_filter_addresses.sh on Linux (run chmod a+x on it first if needed).
-B. Run the included find_filter_addresses.bat file.
-Edit bat with notepad to customize the words list.
+Edit bat/sh with notepad/nano to customize the words list.

 Good luck!